If you have set your heart on owning a Maine Coon cat, you definitely aren’t alone.

-- Catnip Fish: This is our Maine Coons favourite toy of all time!
+- Catnip Fish: This is our Maine Coons favorite toy of all time!
 He prances around our home on most days, playing with his fish.
-I purchased it from Amazon (click link), and it has been great value for money.
+I purchased it from Amazon (click link), and it has been a great value for money.
 Here’s a short video of him playing with his fish!

 - Selection of cat toys: This selection of 10 cat toys is a great value bundle of fun for your Maine Coon (available on Amazon).
 There are so many cat toys for your Maine Coon to enjoy, that it would be unlikely that your cat does not love this set.

-- Cat Circuit: This fab cat toy really encourages your Maine Coon to develop and practise their hunting skills.
+- Cat Circuit: This fab cat toy really encourages your Maine Coon to develop and practice their hunting skills.
 I couldn’t believe how cheap it was being sold on Amazon when I just checked, so don’t miss out on this incredible deal.

-- Cat Roller: I love this great value cat toy on Amazon, because it can provide hours of entertainment for your curious playful Maine Coon!
+- Cat Roller: I love this great value cat toy on Amazon because it can provide hours of entertainment for your curious playful Maine Coon!
 Our cat can be pretty rough with his cat toys, but this toy has stood the test of time.
 Highly recommended.

 Cats are known for being extremely clean and hygienic animals.
 In fact, many will exhibit clear signs of distress if they are unable to poop in a clean and hygienic litter tray.

-Practising good hygiene is very important when you own a Maine Coon cat, so make sure that you clean your litter tray out on a daily basis.
+Practicing good hygiene is very important when you own a Maine Coon cat, so make sure that you clean your litter tray out on a daily basis.
 The sooner you can remove their cat poop from the tray, the better.
 Failure to do this might cause mental distress to your cat, who potentially might then find another less desirable place to do their business.

 Maine Coon litter tray requirements:

-- Extra large litter tray
+- Extra-large litter tray